 When it comes to hydrating, water is the way to go.
 However, when training for a race or competition, one might be inclined to consume flavored vitamin-rich sports beverages.
 If you are going to splurge on a Gatorade to get back those electrolytes you sweated out, make sure you drink it all in one sitting.
 Sipping on a sports beverage all day long causes long-term damage to your teeth in the form of enamel erosion and tooth decay.
 Is that fruit punch flavored beverage really worth potential cavities?

 GATORADE SIDE EFFECTS

-Next time you are thinking about choosing a Gatorade over a smartwater, check out that nutrition label; specifically the grams of carbohydrates and the citric acid.
-Over time, tooth enamel is eroded from the sugar and acid.
+Next time you are thinking about choosing a Gatorade over a SmartWater, check out that nutrition label; specifically the grams of carbohydrates and the citric acid.
+Over time, tooth enamel is eroded from sugar and acid.
 It’s not a nice thought to have when drinking an orange Gatorade: Wow, this tastes so great and I love that it’s slowly deteriorating my lovely teeth!

 Moral of the story: It’s okay to have a Gatorade every once in a while.
 It’s okay to suck down some gel for a shot of energy so you can cross that finish line.
 However, try your best to stick to water whenever possible to hydrate.
 Cut back on sugar in general.
 If not training for a marathon, there is no scientific need to snack on gels, chews, and goos.
 If you feel like you need more advice, contact us at Sugar Fix Dental Loft.